About the Institute for Healing Justice & Equity

 The Institute for Healing Justice & Equity (IHJE) is a Big Ideas initiative of the Saint Louis University Research Institute at Saint Louis University (SLU).
 The Institute was founded by Ruqaiijah Yearby, JD, MPH; Amber Johnson, PhD; Kira Banks, PhD; and Keon Gilbert, DrPH.

-Through research, training, community engagement, and public policy development, the Institute will help build equitable communities by assessing and promoting best practices that foster healing from social injustice, trauma, and oppression.
+The Institute is a multidisciplinary group of faculty, staff, collaborators, and partners working together to eliminate disparities caused by systemic oppression through systems change and deep community partnership.
+Through research, training, community engagement, and public policy development, the Institute focuses on building equitable communities by assessing and promoting best practices that foster healing from social injustice, trauma, and oppression.

-Our logo is inspired by the Mpatapo, the 7th century Ghanaian Adinkra symbol of reconciliation and peacemaking, represents the bond or knot that binds parties in a dispute to a peaceful, harmonious reconciliation.
+Our logo is inspired by the Mpatapo (“Knot of Reconciliation”), the 7th century Ghanaian Adinkra symbol of reconciliation and peacemaking, represents the bond or knot that binds parties in a dispute to a peaceful, harmonious reconciliation.
 It is a symbol of peacemaking after strife.